inclusive-design/financial-inclusion/src/collections/chapters/en/frameworks-for-financial-inclusion.md

 **Some impact:** Qualified, but with income capped

-**Most impact:** Don’t qualify due to fluctuating income, barrier in applying, or being in a common law relationship
+**Most impact:** Don’t qualify due to fluctuating income, barriers to applying, or being in a common law relationship

 ##### Cost of living